 For 2011 the judges decided upon giving the Award to D West.
 However, he declined.
 The judges therefore determined there would be no 2011 Rotsler Award.

-Stu Shiffman was the 1981 Trans-Atlantic Fan Fund delegate.
-Then dwelling in New York, later making the Great Northwest Pilgrimage, he has more recently been a resident of Seattle.
+Stu Shiffman (1954-2014) was the 1981 Trans-Atlantic Fan Fund delegate.
+Then dwelling in New York, he later made the Great Northwest Pilgrimage to become a resident of Seattle.

-He has had eleven Hugo Award nominations as Best Fanartist.
-He was a Guest of Honor at Minicon XX and Wiscon XII, and has a recipe in The Bakery Men Don’t See (1991).
-Historical interests and strange animals are often involved in his drawings.
-Besides science fiction he is a fan of folk music and Sherlock Holmes.
-He is a judge of the Sidewise Awards.
+Shiffman had eleven Hugo Award nominations as Best Fanartist.
+He was a Guest of Honor at Minicon XX and Wiscon XII, and had a recipe in The Bakery Men Don’t See (1991).
+Historical interests and strange animals were often involved in his drawings.
+Besides science fiction, he was a fan of folk music and Sherlock Holmes.
+He was also a judge of the Sidewise Awards.